Ringling Bros and Barnum and Bailey Circus Poster Value Guide

 How to Identify Ringling Bros and Barnum and Bailey Circus Poster?

-- Check for the combined 'Ringling Bros and Barnum & Bailey' title block used after the 1919 merger.
+- Look for the combined 'Ringling Bros and Barnum & Bailey' title used after the 1919 merger.

 History of Ringling Bros and Barnum and Bailey Circus Poster